JimCampagno/WeatherFun/README.md

 ### XIB File

 * First, lets create the XIB file.
-File --> New will present us with this window:
+File --> New --> File will present us with this window:

 ![FirstWindow](http://i.imgur.com/UduLhZO.png?1)